 A group for those seeking a deeper connection to their own creativity, whether the form of expression be writing, painting, music, comedy, quilting – any form it may take.
 Based on the book The Artist’s Way by Julia Cameron.
 The morning pages and the artist date are two pivotal tools that will be used in reclaiming one’s sense of safety, identity, power, integrity, possibility, abundance, connection, strength, compassion, self-protection, autonomy and faith.
-First and third Sunday evenings, 6:30-8:30 pm, Fellowship Hall.
+Currently inactive, but soon to restart with Barb Sample as facilitator.

 Circle of Women

-The Circle of Women meets the second and fourth Tuesdays at 10 AM in Discovery Hall.
+The Circle of Women meets the second and fourth Tuesdays at 10 AM in Discovery Hall through May, reconvening in this fall (2017).
+Stay tuned.
 We aim to develop a warm nurturing circle of trust where we can share ourselves and our lives.

 Small Group Ministry Circles

-Beginning in January 2017, we will offer a number of small groups, meeting at different times, weekly or twice monthly, depending on the preference of the group, for an hour and a half.
+Offered periodically, as the interests of members and faciliatators dictate, meeting at different times, weekly or twice monthly, depending on the preference of the group, for an hour and a half.
 Prior circles have considered topics ranging from world religions to more personal topics such as friendship, community, nature, etc. Often we will delve into the theme of the previous Sunday sermon.
 We invite you to join us.

 Brian Kohn, Pat Shea, Dave Hudson

 Mutuality Circles are associated with integral spirituality and Waking Down in Mutuality.
 “Waking Down” is focused on embracing our humanness and our divine nature as one in the same.
 Our mutuality circle practices radical acceptance, bringing deep listening and kindness to each other where there might have been pressure to change or be different.

 Marjorie Pomper, firstname.lastname@example.org (Saturdays)